symfony/symfony-docs/cookbook/security/api_key_authentication.rst

 Handling Authentication Failure
 -------------------------------

-In order for you're ``ApiKeyAuthentication`` to correctly display a 403 http status when either bad credentials or authentication fails you will need to implement the :class:`Symfony\Component\Security\Http\Authentication\AuthenticationFailureHandlerInterface` on your Authenticator.
+In order for your ``ApiKeyAuthentication`` to correctly display a 403 http status when either bad credentials or authentication fails you will need to implement the :class:`Symfony\Component\Security\Http\Authentication\AuthenticationFailureHandlerInterface` on your Authenticator.
 This will provide a method ``onAuthenticationFailure`` which